marlanbranda/terminal-games-with-c/README.md

 # terminal-games-with-c
-Two games that can be played on terminal written in C language.
+Two that can be played on terminal written in C language.
+I will start to work on solitaire in future.